 Further expansion into Mainland China may present the Group with new risks and challenges, such as more stringent and changing regulatory requirements, and new competition from online money market funds.
 For discussion of recent or proposed acquisitions and disposals of the Group's businesses, see "Business of the Group - Mainland China and Other Asian Countries".
 Expansion and integration of new M&A and alliances in the Hong Kong and Mainland China markets may also require significant financial, operational, administrative and management resources.
-The success of any M&A and alliances will depend in part on the ability of BEA's management to integrate the operations of newly acquired businesses with its existing operations and, where applicable, to integrate various departments, systems and processes.
+The success of any M&A and alliances will depend in part on the ability of BEA's management to integrate the operations of newly acquired businesses.
 Consequently, the Group's ability to implement its business strategy may be constrained and the timing of such implementation may be affected due to the demand placed on existing resources by the process.
 There can be no assurance that the acquired entities will achieve the level of performance that BEA anticipates or that the projected demand for and margins of the Group's products and services will be realised.
 The failure to manage expansion effectively could have an adverse effect on the Group's business, financial condition and results of operations.